vgoupille/STARsolo_microSPLIT_DOL/README.md

 cd STARsolo_microSPLIT_DOL

 # Make the submission script executable
-chmod +x submit_pipeline.sh
+chmod +x script/pipeline/submit_pipeline.sh
 ```

 ## Description

 This project contains a series of scripts to analyze single-cell RNA-seq data generated with microSPLIT technology.
-It uses STARsolo, an implementation of the STAR pipeline dedicated to single-cell data, to align reads and quantify gene expression.
+It uses STARsolo, an implementation of the STAR pipeline dedicated to single-cell data, to align reads and quantify gene expression (mapping, demultiplexing and quantification).
 The pipeline generates count matrices that are essential for downstream analysis using tools like Seurat (R) or Scanpy (Python).

 ### About microSPLIT Technology